-These are three ways you can pathe your way into Data Science, however Data Scientists always have to continue building and practising their skills.
+These are three ways you can pave your way into Data Science, however, Data Scientists always have to continue building and practicing their skills.

 You always have to start with the building blocks.
 That is with understanding everything in life.
 If you do not understand the core, you will struggle to build.
 The fundamentals in data science are topics such as statistics & probability and maths.

 When it comes to learning the fundamentals of these topics, I will always recommend Khan Academy.
 He got me through my secondary school exams, and into my college years and still helps me through understanding elements of my Data Science career.